 The first thing about Camino that I noticed is that it’s fast.
 Really fast.
 Especially when opening large numbers of tabbed pages at the same time.
 This is something I do every morning to post hints—I open up the Submissions queue, and then command-click on anywhere from 10 to 15 hint submissions.
 In Safari, this often gets me a spinning beach ball until all of the tabs have fully loaded.
 Today, I posted all the hints using Camino, and I saw no such thing.
 Even when I asked Camino to open a collection of 15 bookmarked sites all at once, it just did it.
 No complaints, and the pages were very quick to load.

 Other aspects of the UI feel just as fast.
 Individual pages load amazingly quickly, and things like opening prefs, switching to the bookmarks view, and scrolling up and down a page.
 All feel amazingly quick, especially compared to Firefox (which I still love, despite the UI flaws).
 Beyond just the speed, though, Camino has some nice interface touches.
 Here are a few of my favorites:

-hard to give us this option in Safari?).
+- Sortable bookmarks (come on, Apple, is it that hard to give us this option in Safari?).

 - Icon-only shortcuts in the bookmarks bar, as seen in the screenshot.
 From the left, that’s the Macworld forums, Macintouch, CNN, and a local news station.
 On the far right is Apple’s homepage.
 While you clearly don’t want every site to be icon-only, this is a great way to save space for often-visited sites with easily recognizable favicons.
 (To remove the name of the bookmark, control-click on it, choose Get Info, and erase the Title field.)